amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs_id.rst

 (This example is formatted for readability in a narrow page layout.)

-.. endpoint-get-ingest-jobs-request-end
+.. endpoint-get-ingest-jobs-id-request-end

-.. _endpoint-get-ingest-jobs-request-parameters:
+.. _endpoint-get-ingest-jobs-id-request-parameters:

 Request parameters
 --------------------------------------------------

-.. endpoint-get-ingest-jobs-request-parameters-start
+.. endpoint-get-ingest-jobs-id-request-parameters-start

 The following table describes the parameters that may be used with the **ingest/jobs/{id}** endpoint.